- Having issues erasing files and folders in Windows even with admin privileges?

-First of all, if you are unable to delete a specific folder in Windows 8 or Windows 10, it might be because you don’t have enough administrative privileges on your current user.
+First of all, if you are unable to delete a specific folder in Windows 10, it might be because you don’t have enough administrative privileges on your current user.
 Or perhaps the file or folder is in use by another application you accidentally left open.

 - Log in as administrator